Migration

 Several men of Moroccan origin in the Virgen de Fátima neighborhood of Jumilla.

-Opposition to the motion passed by the right and far right, however, did not come only from the Spanish government: the Spanish Episcopal Conference also took issue with the PP and Vox, and warned that limiting worship "violates the fundamental rights of any human being" a discrimination that democratic societies lack.
+Opposition to the motion passed by the right and far right, however, did not come solely from the Spanish government: the Spanish Episcopal Conference also criticized the PP and Vox, warning that limiting worship "violates the fundamental rights of any human being," making it clear that "making these restrictions democratic."

-Faced with this warning, the president of Vox, Santiago Abascal, yesterday Sunday appeared "perplexed and disappointed."
-Far from avoiding a clash with the bishops, the leader of the far-right party hinted that the positions of the "ecclesiastical hierarchy" could be due "to the public income that the Church obtains and that makes it difficult for it to combat certain government policies."
-In addition to criticizing the bishops for not opposing the Spanish government's immigration policy, Abascal also criticized the opposition from some parts of the Church in previous episodes, such as when some of the bishops criticized Vox for proposing to Castilla y León that women Pregnant women will be able to listen to the fetal heartbeat to prevent miscarriages.
+Faced with this warning, the president of Vox, Santiago Abascal, expressed his "perplexity and disappointment" on Sunday.
+Far from avoiding a clash with the bishops, the leader of the far-right party hinted that the positions of the "ecclesiastical hierarchy" could be due "to the public revenue the Church obtains, which makes it difficult for it to combat certain government policies."
+In addition to criticizing the bishops for not opposing the Spanish government's immigration policy, Abascal also criticized the opposition from some parts of the Church in previous episodes, such as when some bishops criticized Vox for proposing that Castile and León require pregnant women to listen to the "fetal heartbeat" to prevent abortions.

 stats